Braves vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in seven of their past 10 games and have gone 5-2 in those contests.
+- The Braves have played as the favorite in seven of their past 10 games and won five of those contests.

 Braves Betting Records & Stats

-- The Braves have gone 23-12 in games they were listed as the moneyline favorite (winning 65.7% of those games).
+- The Braves have won 66.7% of the games this season when they were favored on the moneyline (24-12).

-- Based on this game's moneyline, the Braves' implied win probability is 60.8%.
+- Based on this matchup's moneyline, the Braves' implied win probability is 59.2%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.